Algoa Bay: Bird and wildlife

 The BirdLife fact sheet adds that 14 species of seabirds, several species of shorebirds and 33 species of terrestrial birds have been recorded on the islands.
 Eight seabird species were known to breed on the islands in 2007.
 “These are the only islands off southern mainland Africa where Sterna dougallii (Roseate Tern) breeds regularly.”

 The islands are also home to 43% of the global population of the African penguin (Spheniscus demersus), the majority of which are on St Croix.
 St Croix also holds a locally significant breeding population of Cape cormorant (Phalacrocorax capensis).

 Bird Island is one of only six breeding sites in the world for the Cape gannet (Morus capensis).
 “Larus dominicanus (the Kelp Gull) and Haematopus moquini (the African Oystercatcher) are found throughout the Algoa Bay complex.
 The island group is also known to hold large numbers of Sterna vittata (Antarctic Tern), which in winter roost on the island in their thousands (regularly holding between 10% and 20% of the estimated total Afrotropical non-breeding population).”
 The island is also home to Cape fur seals (Arctocephalus pusillus).

-Raggy Charters, the a licensed boat-based whale and dolphin watching tour in Algoa Bay can offer guests close-up encounters with the wildlife in the bay.
-Species which can be seen on the cruises are humpback whales, southern right whales, Bryde's whales, bottlenose dolphins, common dolphins, humpback dolphins, African penguins, African black oystercatchers, Cape gannets, Cape fur seals, Cape cormorants, white-breasted cormorants, various shark species and various pelagic birds including terns, skuas, petrels, shearwaters and albatrosses.
+Other maritime species present are humpback whales, southern right whales, Bryde's whales, bottlenose dolphins, common dolphins, humpback dolphins, African penguins, African black oystercatchers, Cape gannets, Cape fur seals, Cape cormorants, white-breasted cormorants, various shark species and various pelagic birds including terns, skuas, petrels, shearwaters and albatrosses.